cassieliuxy/gitlab_runner_study/README.md

 ![](https://github.com/cassieliuxy/gitlab_runner_study/blob/master/images/Pipeline.png)
   Each stage can have many jobs.<br>
   Jobs of the same stage are run in parallel.<br/>
-  If any of the previous job fails, the commit is marked as failed and no jobs of further stage are executed.
+  If any of the previous job fails, the commit is marked as failed and no jobs of further stage are executed.<br>
+  If anything goes wrong, you can easily roll back all the changes.<br/>

 ## Install a GitLab Runner:
 1. Run Docker and pull the latest image: